 - Support and take part in environmental conservation efforts on both a local and global scale.
 Learn about ways to get involved at arocha.org.</span

-Armed conflicts, terrorist attacks, genocide, school shootings, drone strikes, racist violence, nuclear war—this is the ugly world we live in.
+Armed conflicts, terrorist attacks, genocide, school shootings, drone strikes, racist violence, police brutality, nuclear war—this is the ugly world we live in.
 And it’s the world in which the peace of Christ shines in bright contrast.

 While Christians may draw different conclusions on violence, ranging from pacifism to military service, we can unite together against unjust war.
 We can choose to stand as advocates for the voiceless victims of violence—from the kids huddled together in a school lockdown to the civilian casualties of war.